LucaPrevi0o/JVC/README.md

 ### Alpha v1.0 (pre-release)
 >[!WARNING]
 > This pre-release does not support full VHDL language yet.
 This version is still *work in progress*, thus many features still need to be fully implemented.
-See the [User Guide](./USER-GUIDE.md) for instructions on ****
+See the [User Guide](./USER-GUIDE.md) for **detailed instructions** on features available.